brianglass/anastasis/files/monday_matins5.md

 **Theotokion.**
 \[**Model melody.
 By Romanos**\]

-Taking knowledge of the secret command, the bodiless Archangel came with haste to JosephÂ’s dwelling, and said to her who knew not wedlock, Â‘He who in his self-abasement bowed the heavens is housed wholly and unchanged in you.
-As I see him take the form of a servant in your womb I am amazed and cry to you: Hail, Bride without bridegroom!Â’
+Taking knowledge of the secret command, the bodiless Archangel came with haste to Joseph’s dwelling, and said to her who knew not wedlock, ‘He who in his self-abasement bowed the heavens is housed wholly and unchanged in you.
+As I see him take the form of a servant in your womb I am amazed and cry to you: Hail, Bride without bridegroom!’

 ****

 Ode 1.
 Tone 8.
 The Irmos.

-Crossing the water as on dry land and fleeing the harsh misery of Egypt, the Israelite cried aloud, Â‘To our Redeemer and our God now let us sing!Â’
+Crossing the water as on dry land and fleeing the harsh misery of Egypt, the Israelite cried aloud, ‘To our Redeemer and our God now let us sing!’

 ****